SunnyAVT/visually_significant_cataract/README.md

 Such as, you can use tensorflow==1.15 to replace tensorflow==1.14.0 Such as, you can use numpy==1.20.1 to replace numpy==1.19.5

-2) Don’t care about the warning message in the running, it will not affect the final results.
+2) Don’t need to care about the warning message in the running, it will not affect the final results.
 The reason is that the code stick to use tensorflow 1.x version in order to compatible with some AI libs.
 ```
 resnet50.py:60: UserWarning: Update your `Conv2D` call to the Keras 2 API: `Conv2D(2048, (1, 1), name="res5b_branch2c")`